© Luca Picardi

 by Gian Luca Amadei

-Applications are now open to UK-based practitioners for our Helsinki Design Residency 2017 which will explore the theme New: Material.
-Apply by Sunday 26 March 2017.
+Applications are now open to UK-based practitioners for our Helsinki Design Residency 2018 which will explore the theme Arranging Practice: Proximity, Distance, Instance.
+Apply by Tuesday 8 April 2018.

-The British Council, in partnership with the Helsinki International Artist Programme (HIAP), Helsinki Design Week (HDW) and Aalto University School of Arts, Design and Architecture, is seeking applications from practitioners to participate in a residency programme in Helsinki which will culminate with the HDW (7 - 17 September 2017).
+The British Council, in partnership with the Helsinki International Artist Programme (HIAP) and Helsinki Design Week (HDW) and Aalto University, is seeking applications from practitioners to participate in a residency programme in Helsinki which will culminate with the HDW (6 - 16 September 2018).

 The selected designer in residence, hosted by HIAP in Helsinki, will have an opportunity to present work to local colleagues and audiences at HIAP Open Studios and through Helsinki Design Week’s programme of events: